Hanif7586/ProblemSolver/README.md

  # 📘 ProblemSolver App

 ProblemSolver is an Android application where students can upload a problem (image and description), and other users can comment with solutions.
-This app is built using **MVVM architecture**, clean code principles, and communicates with a RESTful API over HTTP.
+This app is built using **MVVM architecture**, clean code principles, and communicates with  API over HTTP.

 ---